tldr-pages/tldr/contributing-guides/style-guide.md

 - valid float format is: `-?[0-9]+\.[0-9]+`
   - another separator can be used instead of dot it's required

+These formats must be avoided if they are unsupported by command.

 ### Paths

 - Use `{{filename}}` when just file name is expected.